-The Ring of Fire is the name given to a new arc shaped mining district in the heart of Ontario’s Far North.
+The Ring of Fire is the name given to a potential arc shaped mining district in the heart of Ontario’s Far North.
 Located approximately 500 km NE of Thunder Bay, it’s been lauded for its potential in terms of chromite deposits and other industrial metals.

 What is less well appreciated is that the Ring is located in the heart of an irreplaceable environmental treasure.
 This wilderness of trees, wetlands, lakes and rivers is part of the planet’s largest intact forest.
 It supports hundreds of plant, mammal and fish species, most in decline elsewhere, and is the continent’s main nesting area for nearly 200 migratory birds.
 For some species, it’s the last refuge.
 As one of the world’s largest storehouses of carbon, it helps keep climate change in check.
 It stores more fresh water in its lakes and wetlands than any other terrestrial system on Earth, and contains six of 12 of North America’s most important rivers.